-During 2023, the City will begin by developing an outreach strategy to the business community.
+During 2024, the City will implement an outreach strategy to the business community.
 Outreach efforts will be focused on informing business sectors of the program goals, requirements, and an estimate about when City staff may conduct a BPPA site visit.

-The BPPA program will be focusing primarily food service and gas stations in 2023.
+The BPPA program will be focusing primarily food service, gas stations, and landscapers in 2024.
 Food service visits will be focused on managing waste fryer oil, preventing floor mat and hood vent cleaning outside, and good housekeeping around dumpsters.
 Gas station visits will ensure that proper controls are in place during the event of a gas spill.
+Visits with landscapers will help ensure that pesticides, herbicides, and fertilizers are applied in a manner to prevent run-off into the City stormwater system.